wmcbrine/wmcbrine.github.io/tivo/README.md

 ----------------------------

 No longer functional due to changes made by TiVo, this code is here for reference.
-These depend on the old "Home Media Extensions" ("HME") interface.
+These depend on the old HME interface.

 ### HME for Python